pranav-ap/blog/content/posts/statistics-fundamentals.md

 As this experiment is repeated, ie. the more samples we take, the graph showing the sample means will increasingly look normal.

-The central limit theorem lets us continue performing statistical analysis even if we do not the true form of the population distribution.
+The central limit theorem lets us continue performing statistical analysis even if we do not know the true form of the population distribution.

 # Maximum Likelihood Estimation